puppetlabs/puppetlabs-registry/README.markdown

 #####`path`

 Specifies the path of registry key to manage.
-For example: `HKLMSoftware`or `HKEY_LOCAL_MACHINESoftwareVendor`.
+For example: `HKLM\Software`or `HKEY_LOCAL_MACHINE\Software\Vendor`.

 If Puppet is running on a 64-bit system, the 32-bit registry key can be explicitly managed using a prefix.
-For example: `32:HKLMSoftware`.
+For example: `32:HKLM\Software`.

 #####`purge_values`